📬 Daily Brief: Russia's slowing economy

 🧠 Listen on: Apple Podcasts | Spotify | Google | Stitcher

 Our best wishes for a productive day.
 Send any news, comments, best cat names, and cheap beverages to hi@qz.com.
 Reader support makes Quartz available to all—become a member.
-Today’s Daily Brief was brought to you by Sarah Todd, Michelle Cheng, Julia Malleck, and Susan Howson.
+Today’s Daily Brief was brought to you by Sarah Todd, Michelle Cheng, Julia Malleck, Susan Howson, and Tim McDonnell.

 More from Quartz Daily BriefView more